Daniel Nsereko: Legal career

 Nsereko was nominated and elected to the ICC in 2007.
 In 2009, he presided over an appeal of a criminal case against Germain Katanga.
 In 2012, he was part of the majority panel in an ICC case regarding the 2007–2008 Kenyan crisis.
 He became a judge of the Special Tribunal for Lebanon in March 2012.
 He is currently a member of the Advisory Committee on nominations of judges to the ICC.

-Nsereko is a member of the Crimes Against Humanity Initiative Advisory Council, a project of the Whitney R. Harris World Law Institute at Washington University School of Law in St. Louis to establish the world’s first treaty on the prevention and punishment of crimes against humanity.
+Nsereko is a member of the Crimes Against Humanity Initiative Advisory Council, a project of the Whitney R. Harris World Law Institute at Washington University School of Law in St. Louis to establish the world's first treaty on the prevention and punishment of crimes against humanity.

+He has been a Professor of Law at the University of Botswana and Makerere University in Uganda.
+He has also served as an expert consultant to the United Nations Crime Branch and on several Amnesty International missions to investigate human rights violations.

+He is a widely published author in the fields of international criminal law and human rights, with notable works including Criminal Law in Uganda and Constitutional Law in Botswana.